wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 15 Moreover , David went to an island where dwelt wild savages , and established himself , so that he could go out and return , whensoever he chose.

-16 And when he departed from the island , which he called after the chief governor of the land of Columbia in those days , he left some of his men , with the weapons of war to defend the place.
+16 And when he departed from the island , which he called after the chief governor of the land of Columbia in those days ,* he left some of his men , with the weapons of war to defend the place.

+* Madison Island.

 17 Now David was a grievous thorn in the side of Britain , and he almost destroyed her whole commerce in the South Seas :

 18 Inasmuch as he put the wise men of the king to their wits end ; for they were unable to out-sail him and take him captive.

-19 So they sent their strong ships- in search of him , by two's , over the whole face of the waters of the Southern Ocean ; and the expense thereof would have made more than two feasts for the Prince Regent , who governed England in the name of his father.
+19 So they sent their strong ships in search of him , by two's , over the whole face of the waters of the Southern Ocean ; and the expense thereof would have made more than two feasts for the Prince Regent , who governed England in the name of his father.

 20 However , it came to pass , that David returned again in his ship to the haven of Valparaiso ; and the vessel , called the Essex Junior , accompanied him.